NABA, beside specific didactic and academic career related services, assists students with non-academic matters, including:

-- Bureaucratic support
+- Bureaucratic support for international students

 - Cultural, recreational and sport activities

 - Support for students with learning or physical disabilities

 - Student feedback collection